pavelanni/python-vacation/docs/Python_vacation_day4.md

 Erik was happy.
 He was so happy that he even suggested: "I want to add something to the program.
 Like we did in that online course, I want to ask the customer for his name and then print it out together with his order!"

 "Good idea!"
 I said.
-After a while his program printed out: `Hello, Erik!
+After a while, his program printed out: `Hello, Erik!
 Here is your order ...`

 "Much better now," I said.
 "Now, let's plan our next steps."